Aesthetic Realism is a cult

 Contempt.
 AR believes that the root of all unhappiness is a person's believing they're better than other people, which they refer to as contempt.
 This concept is so important to them that their slogan is "Contempt causes insanity".
 AR sees homosexuality as caused by contempt.
 (And since "contempt causes insanity", we're supposed to conclude that homosexuals are insane.)
 Naturally, if anyone dares to question anything about AR or its founder, Eli Siegel, that's considered contempt.

-Exclamation marks.
+(Exclamation marks).
 The Aesthetic Realists are desperate to convince to the public of how important AR is, so they overuse exclamation marks when naming and publicizing events, such as their workshop "Understanding Marriage!"
 Incidentally, it's funny that AR says that they have the answers for successful marriage with a straight face, given that their leader has divorced like three or four times, each time from another Aesthetic Realist.
 And her numerous divorces are certainly not the only ones within the group.

 Fair.
-In Aesthetic Realism, "fair" means believing and saying that Eli Siegel and Aesthetic Realism are the greatest things since sliced bread.
-Any criticism whatsoever is unfair.
+In Aesthetic Realism, being "fair" means believing and saying that Eli Siegel and Aesthetic Realism are the greatest things since sliced bread.
+Any criticism of these whatsoever is unfair.
 The Aesthetic Realists got wind of an article being written in Harper's, and in that article, the author says that one of the AR people called to ask if the article would be "fair".
 He goes on to say: " 'Fair' is a word favored by the Aesthetic Realists, a.k.a. the Embattled Disciples of Eli Siegel and, in some of their incarnations, the Moonies of Poetry."
 (Harper's, April 1982) See also: completely fair.

 Grateful / Gratitude.
-AR members are expected to continually express profound "gratitude" for having "met" Aesthetic Realism, and for Eli Siegel himself.
+AR members are expected to continually express profound gratitude for having "met" Aesthetic Realism, and for Eli Siegel himself.
 Failure to express gratitude is considered contempt or not being completely fair.
 Expressing gratitude to Eli Siegel and AR was supposedly the key to AR's gay cure, as shown in this AR consultation.
 Telling quote by an AR member, hitting on three of their terms in one fell swoop: "I am so grateful that my desire for contempt was criticized by Aesthetic Realism." (emphasis added; from AR's double-page ad in the NY Times)

 H. Their abbreviation for homosexuality. e.g., I kept them secret thoughts, the H thoughts. (source)